United States Department of State

 The duties of Security Engineering Officers vary according to the size of the post and the requirements of the specific diplomatic mission.
 At various times at posts around the world, or in domestic locations, the following are examples of the types of duties and responsibilities assigned to Security Engineering Officers.
 This list is neither exhaustive, nor in priority order.

-Applicants must hold at the time of appointment at least a Bachelor of Science degree (Master of Science or PhD also accepted) from ABET accredited engineering programs at U.S. colleges or universities in one of the following fields:
+Applicants must hold at the time of appointment at least a Bachelor of Science degree (Master of Science or PhD also accepted) from a program accredited by the Accreditation Board of Engineering and Technology (ABET) at a U.S. colleges or universities in one of the following fields:

 Applicants for this position should have academic achievements and/or job-related experience that reflect progressively increasing levels of performance and responsibility.
 They must be able to demonstrate experience and abilities in some or all of the following areas: